-Most dog owners have Wills but there may be times when someone needs to take care of our dogs, their needs, and how they are fed and managed.
+Most dog owners have a Will but have you planned for a time when someone needs to take care of your dogs, their emotional needs as well as exercise, feeding and meds?

 There is often that in-between times like, for example when I had my heart attack, who would have known?
 I could have died and my dogs would have suffered if I didn’t have a friend here plus our daily phone group.

 There’s a woman right now in Louisiana who had been in and out of the hospital over a period of 2 or 3 months but none of us knew anything about it.
 The county finally came and took her dogs!
 None of us want this to happen.
 The point is only someone they talk to on a daily basis would suspect something might be wrong if they didn’t hear from them.

 That’s just one reason why a living will is so vitally important-so that we can give directions for the care and/or disposition of our dogs.

 Another thing that is even more important in case something happens and someone else has to come in and take care of our dogs is to have everything written down.
 A whiteboard or chalkboard, in a prominent place where anyone coming in to check on the dogs would see it.